bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

 [**3.
 Product Performance and Revenue Contribution**](#-product-performance-and-revenue-contribution)<br/>
 Which products are the most and least popular?
 Which ones contribute most significantly to revenue, and what does that suggest for inventory and marketing strategy?

-By answering these questions, the analysis helps paint a clear picture of how the café is performing, what are its strengths, and where there are opportunities for growth or optimization.
+By answering these questions, the analysis helps paint a clear picture of how the cafe is performing, what are its strengths, and where there are opportunities for growth or optimization.

 <br/>
 <br/>